Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Results

 \subsection{Short-distance window observables}

 Our final determinations for the individual contributions to $\amuHVP$ in the short-distance window are

-The breakdown of uncertainties is given in \cref{table:SDIndividualUncertainty}.
+where the uncertainties are statistical (second column of \cref{table:SDIndividualUncertainty}), systematic (third to sixth columns of \cref{table:SDIndividualUncertainty}) and total.
 We compare with previous lattice determinations in \cref{fig:SDIndividualCompare}.
-For the light-quark connected contribution, we obtain a result with a relative error of $0.2\%$.
+For the light-quark connected contribution, we obtain a result with a relative error of $0.19\%$.
 The benefit of the HISQ local current mitigating the log-enhancement effects associated with short-distance $\amuHVP$ observables (see \cref{sec:logEffects}) is apparent.
 This is the most precise determination of this quantity to date and is in reasonable agreement with all previous determinations (left side of \cref{fig:SDIndividualCompare}).
 Indeed, the strengths of the local current are apparent in the heavier flavor contributions, $\amuSSD$ and $\amuCSD$, also, with our determinations being the most precise to date.
 We note that our calculation of $\amuLSD$ differs from the data-driven evaluation of Ref.\cite{Benton:2024kwp} by $2.4\sigma$.

 The particulars of the disconnected contribution in the short-distance window are such that the quantity is nearly zero with difficult to determine systematic effects associated with the short-distance window boundary, the behavior of the disconnected correlation function, and staggered oscillating effects.
 As such, we estimate this quantity with a conservative approach and obtain a result consistent and competitive with previous determinations in both central value and uncertainties.
-Our results for the strong-isospin-breaking contribution to $\amuSD$ [\cref{eqn:amuSIBCSDRes,eqn:amuSIBDSDRes}] are both consistent with zero, as expected.
+Our results for the strong-isospin-breaking contribution to $\amuSD$ [\cref{eqn:amuSIBCSDRes,eqn:amuSIBDSDRes}] are both near zero, as expected.
 We are the first to put forth a lattice calculation of this quantity.

 For the bottom-quark connected and QED contributions to $\amuSD$ we consider existing lattice and phenomenological results in our estimates.
 In particular, for $\amuBSD$, we take the previous HPQCD determination \cite{Hatton:2021dvg} and subtract from it the estimate of $\amuBW$ in \cref{eqn:amuBottomW}.
 This yields